Red star: Asia

 As communist movements spread across Asia, some entities used a red star, while others used a yellow star (often on a red field) with the same symbolism.
 The Far Eastern Republic of 1920 to 1922 used a yellow star on its military uniforms, and the flag of the People's Republic of China has five yellow stars on a red field.
-The flag of Vietnam also has a yellow star on a red field.
+The flag of Vietnam and its associated symbols also have a yellow star on a red field.
 Examples of communes and villages in China named after the red star include Hongxing Village in Huilong Township, Hubei, China and Kizilto in Xinjiang (named Hongxing Commune during the Cultural Revolution).